gsanchietti/ns8-podman/README.md

 Current configuration:
 - podman 3 installed from unstable repository to support traefik integration
 - traefik is running as native service with unpriviliged user
-- iptables instead of ngtables, all traffic is accepted
+- use iptables instead of nftables, all traffic is accepted

 Modules like dokuwiki will use valid Let's Encrypt certificate, so the machine must:
 - be accessible on port 80 from Let's Encrypt servers
-- have a valid DNS public record for each service
+- have a valid public DNS record for each service

 ## Install